Noli Me Tángere (novel): Background

 José Rizal, a Filipino nationalist and polymath, conceived the idea of writing a novel that would expose the backwardness and lack of progress of Philippine society because of the burden of colonization.
 According to historian Carlos Quirino, the novel bears similarities in terms of characterization and plot to the Spanish novelist Benito Pérez Galdós' "Doña Perfecta".
 Rizal intended to express the way Filipino culture was perceived to be backward, anti-progress, anti-intellectual, and not conducive to the ideals of the Age of Enlightenment.
 At the time, he was a student of medicine at the Universidad Central de Madrid.

 Other Filipinos were also working or studying in Madrid which, as the capital of Spain, was the center of culture and universities.
 At a gathering on January 2, 1884, of friends at the house of Pedro A. Paterno, Rizal proposed that a group of Filipinos should collaborate on a novel about the Philippines.
 His proposal was unanimously approved by those present, among whom were Pedro, Máximo Viola and Antonio Paterno, Graciano López Jaena, Evaristo Aguirre, Eduardo de Lete, Julio Llorente, and Valentin Ventura.
 However, they never got into the project.
 Although agreeing to help, none of the others wrote anything.
 Initially, Rizal planned for the novel to encompass all phases of Filipino life, but most of his friends, all young males, wanted to write about women.
 Rizal saw that his companions spent more time gambling and flirting with Spanish women than writing.
 Because of this, he decided to draft the novel alone.

+The title, Noli me tangere, originates from John 20:17 as purportedly spoken by Jesus to Mary Magdalene following his resurrection.
+Rizal used the title of Noli me tangere as it was often used by opthalmologists to represent cancer of the eye in the 19th century.
+Rizal alluded this representation to the blindness of which Philippine society had regarding the exploitation of the Philippines by the Spanish.